 My girls love fairies so during the summer holidays we made our own fairy wings.
-Both my toddler and 5 year old enjoyed this simple craft and were able to do most of it with minimal help from me.
+Both my toddler and 5 year old enjoyed this simple crafts and were able to do most of it with minimal help from me.
 What’s more, not only did they enjoy making these wings but they loved wearing them too such as when we visited a fairy trail the following day.
 Find more summer art activities here.

 Once the wings are decorated you can add ribbons to attach them to your child and they are complete.
 We loved this activity.
 It was a great way to spend some time together being creative and the wings have been worn a lot since in imaginative play.